What happened to the Fortescue Metals Group share price?

 Fortescue Metals Group is considered a large-cap company and tends to move with the overall market.
 But that hasn’t been the case today.
 The ASX 200 is down by 0.5%, to 5,874.5 points, where FMG has surged today (explained below):

 The Aussie stock market experienced a six-month correction last year.
 That said, momentum seems to have shifted in mid-December.
-The market has bounced following its low, which spelt ‘good news’ for Fortescue Metals Group, as seen below:
+The market has bounced following its low, which spells ‘good news’ for Fortescue Metals Group, as seen below:

 Fortescue Metals Group outperformed the market since early September.
 That said, with the market’s latest move higher, the company’s share price has skyrocketed.
 It’s now surging to fresh yearly highs.
 That should be expected, mind you.
 Companies that tend to outperform market downturns tend to rally the strongest, when conditions change for the best.